-Optimal EFA-BC (NEW ITEM!
-Replaces Optimal EFAs Caps) by Biotics Research Corp.
+Optimal EFA-BC (Replaces Optimal EFAs Caps) by Biotics Research Corp.

 Optimal EFAs®-BC supplies a unique balance of omega-3, -6, and -9 fatty acids by using the highest quality fish, flaxseed, and blackcurrant seed* oils. *Previous formula was made with Borage Oil.
 Borage oil is no longer available, therefore, Blackcurrant seed oil is the new ingredient.

 Each capsule provides optimal ratios of alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), gamma-linolenic acid (GLA) and oleic fatty acids.